MarioNagi/python-scraping-with-selenium/README.md

 # Python-scraping-with-selenium

-This Tutorial is using python and selenium to scrap dynamic websites like Amazon store website, as Soup library can only scrap static websites
+This Project is using python and selenium to scrap dynamic websites like Amazon store website, as Soup library can only scrap static websites

 ## About Selenium: